shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![OS path2](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/4_mac_path2.png)

-**Step 5:** In a terminal or file manager, browse to the folder where the project’s pipeline configuration is stored and open the folder.
+**<a name=”step5”>Step 5</a>:** In a terminal or file manager, browse to the folder where the project’s pipeline configuration is stored and open the folder.

 There are three subfolders in a Toolkit configuration root folder: **cache**, **config** and **install**.
 Open the **config** folder and nested inside you will find several subfolders and a few files.